UPDATE 2-Countries, cities, carmakers commit to end fossil-fuel vehicles by 2040 | Headlines

 A group of countries, companies and cities committed on Wednesday to phasing out fossil-fuel vehicles by 2040, as part of efforts to cut carbon emissions and curb global warming.
 But the world's top two carmakers, Toyota Motor Corp and Volkswagen AG, as well as major car markets China, the United States and Germany, did not sign up, highlighting the challenges in shifting to zero emissions.

-But the world's top two carmakers, Toyota Motor Corp and Volkswagen AG, as well as major car markets China, the United States and Germany, did not sign up, highlighting the challenges in shifting to zero emissions.
-The Glasgow Declaration on Zero Emission Cars and Vans, unveiled at climate talks https://www.reuters.com/business/cop in the Scottish city, sees the groups pledge to "rapidly" accelerate the transition to low-carbon emission vehicles, aiming to green leading markets by 2035.
+But the world's top two carmakers, Toyota Motor Corp and Volkswagen AG, as well as major car markets China, the United States, and Germany, did not sign up, highlighting the challenges in shifting to zero emissions.
+The Glasgow Declaration on Zero Emission Cars and Vaaiming to green leading markets by 2035. ns, unveiled at climate talks in the Scottish city, see the groups pledge to "rapidly" accelerate the transition to low-carbon emission vehicles,

-Headline signatories included Ford and General Motors , the world's second-most populous country India and major corporate purchasers of vehicles including Leaseplan, which rents 1.7 million cars in 30 countries.
+Headline signatories included Ford and General Motors, the world's second-most populous country in India, and major corporate purchasers of vehicles including Leaseplan, which rents 1.7 million cars in 30 countries.
 Martin Kaiser, Executive Director of Greenpeace Germany, said the absence of the major economies and producers was "gravely concerning".

 "To stop new fossil fuels, we need to cut off our dependency," he said.
 That means moving on from combustion engines towards electric vehicles and creating clean public transport networks without delay."
 A German environment ministry spokesman said the country's government would not sign on Wednesday as it had not reached internal consensus on a "marginal aspect" of the pledge concerning whether fuels made from renewable energy but burned in a combustion engine could form part of the solution.

-Cars, trucks, ships, buses and planes account for about a quarter of all global carbon emissions, data from the International Energy Agency showed, mostly from road vehicles.
-Others who did sign up included Sweden's Volvo, Daimler AG's Mercedes-Benz, China's BYD Co Ltd and Jaguar Land Rover, a unit of India's Tata Motors Ltd.
+Cars, trucks, ships, buses, and planes account for about a quarter of all global carbon emissions, data from the International Energy Agency showed, mostly from road vehicles.
+Others who did sign up included Sweden's Volvo Cars, Daimler AG's Mercedes-Benz, China's BYD Co Ltd, and Jaguar Land Rover, a unit of India's Tata Motors Ltd.

-As countries look to agree a way to price carbon globally, Volvo, which has already committed to going fully electric by 2030, said separately it would assume a carbon price of 1,000 Swedish crowns on all future projects.
+As countries look to agree on a way to price carbon globally, Volvo Cars, which has already committed to going fully electric by 2030, said separately it would assume a carbon price of 1,000 Swedish crowns on all future projects.
 CHINA

 The commitment comes on a day dedicated to transport at the conference, where policymakers are looking to accelerate efforts to cap global warming by mid-century.
 But the apparent unwillingness of China, the world's largest car market, and the United States - the world's largest economy and second-largest car market - to join the pledge raises questions about its effectiveness.